Klifu/klifu/README.md

 - Every packages has instructions about setting up your local development enviornment, just head to a repo and follow the instructions.

-- We are managing our project using [zenhub](https://www.zenhub.com/), download the [zenhub extension](https://www.zenhub.com/extension) to check actively take part in the development process.
+- We are managing our project using [zenhub](https://www.zenhub.com/), download the [zenhub extension](https://www.zenhub.com/extension) to check and actively take part in the development process.

 ## Maintainers